Aodai/ArtClub/README.md

 ## General Description

 The application will allow the managing of the activities of an art club.
 The informatic system will contain a user interface  ( web navigator or dedicated application), a database server which will stock the informations about the activity of the association, an application server.
 The user has access to the service only through the user interface.
 The system will offer the possibility of managing the members of the association, the management of member contribution fees and the managing of resources ( ex: Conference halls , expositions etc)
-Depending on the form of authentication (admin/user), the user will be allowed to manage members, add fees, add resources
+Depending on the form of authentication (admin/user), the user will be allowed to manage members, add fees, add resources.

 ## Application Requirements